zitadel/zitadel/CONTRIBUTING.md

 ### Testing

-You can execute the following commands in the following directories:
+You can execute the following commands `pnpm test` for a single test run or `pnpm test:watch` in the following directories:

 - apps/login
 - packages/zitadel-client